Sniperex/ZOMATO_ANALYSIS_PROJECT/README.md

 - Can we identify emerging food trends from user reviews?

 While Cleaning and Organising Data with SQL, I was working on the following things-
 - Checked all the details of table such column name, data types and constraints
 - Checked for duplicate values in [RestaurantId] column
+- How do price ranges correlate with customer satisfaction?
+- Can we identify emerging food trends from user reviews?

+-
+-

 3.Removed unwanted columns from table